Minimum Wage Lawyers in Burbank

-Guiding You Through The Complexities of Minimum Wage Laws
+Guiding You Through the Complexities of Minimum Wage Laws

-For example, a nonexempt employee working in the City of Los Angeles in August of 2020 would potentially receive protection from several minimum laws.
-The Federal Labor Standards Act – the federal law governing the payment of wages – would require the employer to pay a minimum hourly wage of $7.25.
-The California Labor Code – the state law governing the payment of wages – would require the employer to pay a minimum hourly wage of $12.00 if the employer employs 25 or fewer employees, and a minimum hourly wage of $13.00 if the employer employs 26 or more employees.
-If the employee was a qualified employee in the City of Los Angeles, the Los Angeles City Living Wage Ordinance would require the employer to pay a minimum hourly wage of $15.00.
-Needless to say figuring out which of these minimum wage requirements are applicable to a given situation is not always easy.
-Each law comes with its own set of requirements, exemptions, and exceptions.
-While generally an employer must follow the law that provides employees with the most protection, determining which law applies is not always easy.
+For example, a non-exempt employee working in the City of Los Angeles in August of 2020 would potentially receive protection from several minimum laws.
+The Federal Labor Standards Act – the federal law governing the payment of wages – would have required the employer to pay a minimum hourly wage of $7.25.
+The California Labor Code – the state law governing the payment of wages – would have required the employer to pay a minimum hourly wage of $12.00 if the employer employs 25 or fewer employees, and a minimum hourly wage of $13.00 if the employer employs 26 or more employees.
+If the employee was a qualified employee in the City of Los Angeles, the Los Angeles City Living Wage Ordinance would have required the employer to pay a minimum hourly wage of $15.00.

 Enforcing Employee Rights to Minimum Wage